-In the 1790s, during George Washington’s presidency, when the government was settled in Philadelphia, his step-granddaughter Nelly had a green parrot as a pet.
-She wrote to tell a friend in 1794 that she was teaching the bird to sing, with admittedly dubious results: “…I…had the honor & glory of teaching our pretty green pet to sing Pauvre Madelon.
+In the 1790s, during George Washington’s presidency, his step-granddaughter Nelly had a green parrot as a pet.
+She wrote to tell a friend in 1794 that she was teaching the bird to sing, with admittedly dubious results “...had the honor & glory of teaching our pretty green pet to sing Pauvre Madelon.
 You may guess what kind it was.
 A master peice [sic] of thorough Base [sic] (in music spelt [sic] Bass [sic], but I thought Base [sic] would give you a better idea of his harmonious voice) he is vastly improved I assure you….”

-As the family was packing up to go home to Mount Vernon after George Washington’s retirement in early March of 1797, the exasperated former president complained in a letter that, “On one side I am called upon to remember the Parrot [sic], on the other to remember the dog.
+As the family was about to head back to Mount Vernon after George Washington’s retirement in March 1797, Washington wrote “On one side I am called upon to remember the Parrot [sic], on the other to remember the dog.
 For my own part I should not pine much if both were forgot.”

 After her husband's death, Martha Washington kept a cockatoo for company.
 A guest who stopped by to see Mrs. Washington in the spring of 1802 found that she was too ill to have visitors.
 Touring the house anyway, the disappointed man noted that there “were several species of parrot” on the piazza, among which was a cockatoo, who was a special pet of Mrs. Washington.
 When the visitor’s female friend sat down for a few minutes, the cockatoo hurriedly left his cage and “endeavoured to gain her favour by a familiarity which thwarted his design.
 Alarmed at the hurried motions & chattering of the poor fellow, she fled & left him as destitute as before.”
 The doctor caring for Mrs. Washington came along about that time and helped the couple to understand that “this bird was the favourite of Lady Washington, who fed & caressed him daily & being neglected since her sickness, he seemed quite lost & dejected.”